988: A Direct Link for Suicide Prevention

-Starting July 16, 2022 — People who call, text, or chat with 988 will be directly connected to the National Suicide Prevention Lifeline.
-The existing Lifeline phone number (1-800-273-8255) will remain available.
+Behavioral and mental health crisis services first became available through 988 in July 2022.
+Individuals can call, text, or chat with 988 will be directly connected to the National Suicide Prevention Lifeline.
+The existing Lifeline phone number (1-800-273-8255) remains available.
 Callers can also connect with the Veterans Crisis Line or assistance in Spanish.

 Who can call 988?

 988 can be used by anyone, any time, at no cost.
 Trained crisis response professionals can support individuals considering suicide, self-harm, or any behavioral or mental health need for themselves or people looking for help for a loved one experiencing a mental health crisis.
 Lifeline services are available 24 hours a day, seven days a week at no cost to the caller.